-1 st offense 2 nd offense 3 rd or subsequent offense lloce than 10 Fine not more than \$100 Fine not more than \$250 Fine not more than \$500 - Imprisonment not exceeding 1 year, or fine not exceeding \$1000, or both Any controlled dangerous substance other than marijuana Imprisonment not exceeding 4 years, or a fine not exceeding \$25,000, or both for a list of controlled dangerous substances and their corresponding schedule, see MD.
+Fine Incarciration Marijuana (less than Less than 50 Lbs) Fine not more than \$15,000 No more than 5 years Marijuana (50 lbs. or more) \$15,000 Mandatory minimum 5 years Any controlled dangerous substance other than marijuana Imprisonment not exceeding 4 years, or a fine not exceeding \$25,000, or both for a list of controlled dangerous substances and their corresponding schedule, see MD.
 Criminal Law Code Ann. §§5-401-406.

 Legal sanctions under federal law for possession of a controlled substance include:

-- First conviction: Up to one year imprisonment and fine of at least \$1000, or both. - After one prior drug conviction: At least 15 days in prison, not to exceed two years, and fined at least \$2500, or both. - After two or more prior drug convictions: At least 90 days in prison, not to exceed three years, and fine of at least \$5000, or both.
+- First conviction: Up to one year imprisonment and fine of at least \$1000, or both. - After one prior drug conviction: At least 15 days in prison, not to exceed two years, and fined at least \$2500, or both.

+• After two or more prior drug convictions: At least 90 days in prison, not to exceed three years, and fine of at least \$5000, or both.